alexneilgreen/Impact-of-Data-Aug-and-Reg-on-Image-Denoising-Performance-DNN/README.md

 # Image Denoising with Augmentation

-This repository contains an image denoising model trained on the MNIST dataset with various augmentation techniques.
+This repository contains an image denoising model trained on multiple datasets (MNIST, CIFAR10, CIFAR100, STL10) with various augmentation techniques.
 The model is implemented using PyTorch, and the results of different training experiments are analyzed and visualized.

 ## Requirements